Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 1. Respiratory issues

-Silkie chickens are known to be more susceptible to respiratory infections compared to some other breeds.
+Silkie chickens are more susceptible to respiratory infections compared to some other breeds.
 Their fluffy plumage can make it easier for dust, dander, and airborne particles to become trapped and irritate their respiratory system.

 Proper ventilation in their coop is essential to maintain good air quality, and regular cleaning of bedding and coop surfaces helps reduce the risk of respiratory issues.